Juniorelie/project-react-app/README.md

-# Project - React Video Game App with a backend API
+# Everything Gaming - A React Video Game App with a backend API